hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 While I did not like syntax of Morph much, I surprisingly like most of the suggestions here made by @hiiamboris.
 I tend to be in favor of consistency, but I must not affect readability.
 Using none and maps seems to be messy.
 Prefer blocks and !

 [13:02:10](#KwdUA-HO6gEFLOh8FOE0YgYcRlxEin47WH0wCBduoUc) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I have to admit thought, that I strongly hate how maps look visually.
-Can't stand parens there and wonder, idlf that's just me Ì†ΩÌ∏ü Imo #[map here] or some other block form using @ or ! followed by block, would be more reddish.
+Can't stand parens there and wonder, idlf that's just me üòü Imo #[map here] or some other block form using @ or ! followed by block, would be more reddish.

 [13:10:37](#CVlHaBS2vxbo2-F0OzwObiPeXNWn7L3C4xND5tvWOng) <hiiamboris (NOT THIS ONE)>:
 That's what Gregg pushes for too.